trtb/rtb_argparse/README.md

 `convert_arg_line_to_args` function so that it splits arguments on spaces (default behavior) but also on new lines.
 This is the default parser used by the class `ArgparseConfig`.

-### Config
+## config module: implemented config parsers

-The idea behind `config` parsers is to allow you to specify a particular configuration to be read from data files via the `fromfile_prefix_chars` option of argparse.
+The idea behind `config parsers` is to allow you to specify a particular configuration to be read from data files via the `fromfile_prefix_chars` option of argparse.
 When you enter the file name in the command line, you can specify one or more configurations using the `prefix_chars` character (if not specified, it defaults to `fromfile_prefix_chars`), for example: `@myfile@config1@config3`.